Wakefield Memorial High School: Athletics

 Under Head Coach Mike Boyages, the football team has achieved an overall record of 89–34–3 in his eleven years leading the team since 1997.
 The team has won the Middlesex League Championship seven times under Boyages, in 1997, 1999, 2000, 2001, making it to the Division II "Super Bowl" State Championships each of those years.
 In 1999, the team earned its first Super Bowl Championship, with a 13–7 win over Acton-Boxboro High School.
 The Warrior football team plays home games at Landrigan Field, named for alumnus Jim Landrigan, who went on to play in the NFL.

 In 1997, both the boys' and girls' basketball teams from Wakefield High School won Division II state championships, and the boys' soccer team won the state title that same year, defeating East Longmeadow High School 1–0 to win the state championship.

 The 2007–2008 girls' ice hockey team advanced to the state championship game for the first time in Wakefield history.

 In the fall of 2008, the varsity dance team (under the direction of Candice Spencer and Stacey Gargano) took 3rd place in the MSSAA State Dance Tournament.

 In the fall of 2009, the varsity dance team (under the direction of Candice Spencer) took 3rd place in the division of High School Varsity Dance and took 3rd place overall in the entire Dance Division at the New England Cheer and Dance Tournament.
 In the fall of 2009, the varsity dance team was honored with the team academic excellence award from the MSSAA.

 The 2010–2011 boys' hockey team advanced to the Division One Championship at the TD Garden and was the 2010–2011 Division One North Hockey Champions.

 Since 2024, the director of athletics for Wakefield Public Schools has been Mr. Michael Murphy.

-Recently, the Wakefield community has voted to get rid of the Wakefield Warriors logo, the logo that the high school uses, deeming it racist and offensive towards Native American people.
-The question of whether the logo should be kept was on the 2021 ballot of the town's election.